Authentic Lessons for 21st Century Learning

 45 Minute(s)

 Display slide 7 and ask students about one of the preceding images from the “Caption This” activity pictured on the slide.
 Discuss the following questions: What did you notice about the bison?
-Why do you think it was wearing a collar?
+Why is the biologist putting a collar on the bison?

 One factor affecting the movement of the free-range bison is the fire disturbance occurring there.
 Fast forward to today.
 The data is still being collected from bison wearing “bling” on the same tall grass prairie.
 Ask students the following question: Can you think of other species with GPS collars?
 Some sample responses may be lions, elephants, and even personal pets if you consider air tags/microchips.

-After students have their files saved to their Google drives, pass out the attached Mapping Bison handout to every student and transition to slide 10.
+After students have their files saved to their Google drives, pass out the attached Mapping Bison handout and transition to slide 10.
 Using the instructions in the “Student Guide” section of the handout, have students create their GIS map of bison activity.
-Consider modeling the steps yourself or unhide slide 11 and have the tutorial playing.
-Encourage students to explore different layers by clicking the check marks next to each (optional).
+Slide 11 is a video tutorial that demonstrates each step as well as a direct link to this video at http://k20.ou.edu/6y

-Remind students that they will repeat the process outlined on their “Student Guide” for the other two remaining months.
-Allow students time to complete their maps helping with issues as needed.
+Remind students that they will repeat the process outlined in their “Student Guide” for the other two remaining months.
+Allow students time to complete their maps, helping with issues as needed.

 Explain